ygdes/miniMAC_IHP/README.md

-This project is the 3rd version of miniMAC, but this time using [a crude PDK abstraction layer](https://github.com/YannGuidon/IHP_SG13_cells) and I'll make it work as intended.
+This project is the 3rd version of miniMAC, but this time using [a crude PDK abstraction layer](https://github.com/YannGuidon/IHP_SG13_cells) and simulations say it works as intended.

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg) ![](../../workflows/fpga/badge.svg)